wilsonmar/wilsonmar.github.io/shop/index.md

    That's where I keep a couple of <strong>lost/emergency contact</strong> cards inside Ziplock bags.

+   I keep these in that pocket or hanging outside the pack:

+   [_] Compass, with a hook hanging outside my bag

+   [_] Large carabiner to attach the pack so it stays on top the handle of a rolling luggage bag.

    Most backpacks for wilderness travel have several pockets for easy access.

    I prefer a <strong>front flap</strong> that also unzips completely to see where various small items like glasses, headphones, pens, batteries, cords, SD chips, etc. Valuables such as passport and currency I put in a <strong>internal wallet</strong> I wear under my shirt.

    A sleek look without side pockets (that never seem to be the right size) is a halmark of the Astor, Minaal packs.

+   With locks is a trade-off sacrifice of quick easy access to glasses, water.

+<a name="Water"></a>

+### Water tube & internal bladder

+   Normally a person needs a half gallon (64 oz) per day or more.
+   Water weighs 8 pounds per gallon.

+   [_] A "LifeStraw" to suck water from a sack inside the backpack is great not just for backpackers.
+   Offices can have water quality issues too.

+   Hikers enjoy the convenience of an external water tube to reach an internal water bag so it's not necessary to stop and remove the bottle for a drink.
+   Some bags have them built-in but there are add-ons available.

+### Cooking and heating

+   [_] It's a true luxury to have a hot drink on a cold night or a cold drink on a hot day.
+   <strong>Double-walled canisters</strong> keep hot drinks hot and cold drinks cold.

+   [_] I got a cup made of <strong>silicon</strong> so I can microwave water or to cook a Campbell's soup can.

+   [_] I need an aluminum pot holder to handle it when hot.

 ### Internal arrangement